wrapperband/FeathercoinWalletGuide/README.md

 The claim is trade any leading blockchain asset for any other.
 Protection by Design.
 No Account Needed.
 Choose Which Coins to Trade.

-To complete a transaction a request is posted : then a json data packket is received from the API.
+To complete a transaction a request is posted : then a json data packet is received from the API.

 QString jsonData="{\"withdrawal\":\"17GZr6RaDfUt2HXRVkmJgVhXKdkej1VMb9\",\"pair\":\"ftc_btc\",\"returnAddress\":\"71whQbi6pq2aCSvMvcTKCcTZDfAbUvf2Se\"}";